 The hop count block is mainly intended as a safety mechanism, a means of identifying bundles for removal from the network that can never be delivered due to a persistent forwarding error.
-When a bundle's hop count exceeds its hop limit, the bundle SHOULD be deleted for the reason "hop limit exceeded", following the bundle deletion procedure defined in Section 5.10. .
-Procedures for determining the appropriate hop limit for a block are beyond the scope of this specification.
-The block-type-specific data in a hop count block SHALL be represented as a CBOR array comprising a 2tuple.
+Hop count is particularly valuable as a defense against routing anomalies that might cause a bundle to be forwarded in a cyclical "ping-pong" fashion between two nodes.
+When a bundle's hop count exceeds its hop limit, the bundle SHOULD be deleted for the reason "hop limit exceeded", following the bundle deletion procedure defined in Section 5.10.

+Procedures for determining the appropriate hop limit for a bundle are beyond the scope of this specification.

+The block-type-specific data in a hop count block SHALL be represented as a CBOR array comprising a 2-tuple.
 The first item of this array SHALL be the bundle's hop limit, represented as a CBOR unsigned integer.
 The second item of this array SHALL be the bundle's hop count, represented as a CBOR unsigned integer.
-A bundle MAY contain at most one (1) occurrence of this type of block.
+A bundle MAY contain one occurrence of this type of block but MUST NOT contain more than one.